teejee2008/battery-monitor/README.md

 sudo apt-get install aptik-battery-monitor
 ```

-DEB and RUN packages are available on [Releases](https://github.com/teejee2008/battery-monitor/releases) page for older Ubuntu releases which have reached end-of-life.
+Debian packages are available on the [Releases](https://github.com/teejee2008/battery-monitor/releases) page for older Ubuntu releases which have reached end-of-life.

 #### Other Linux Distributions

-Download the .RUN installer from [Releases](https://github.com/teejee2008/battery-monitor/releases) page and execute it in a terminal window:
+Binary installers are available on the [Releases](https://github.com/teejee2008/battery-monitor/releases) page.
+Download the 32-bit or 64-bit installer and execute from terminal window:

 ```sh
 sudo sh ./aptik-battery-monitor*amd64.run # 64-bit, or